-- A large clear open space to lay out the reserve parachute and lines
+- A clear open space to lay out the parachute and paragliding equipment

-- String/cord for collecting and holding the tabs often found one the seams at the top of the gores
+- Strings and cords for holding the tabs found on the seams

-- Shorter lengths of non abrasive line for closing elastics, about 30-40cm long
+- Pieces of non-abrasive line for closing the elastics about 30-40cm long

-- Spare bungee to potentially replace closures on deployment bags
+- Spare bungees to replace loose closures on deployment bags

 Supair Reserve Parachute walkthrough

 If you can’t remember the last time the reserve parachute was opened, odds are the reserve fabric needs to breathe, so hanging the reserve 24 hours will be an extra benefit for your reserve.